Subarashii-no-Fansub/jekyll-now/_posts/2020-08-29-Making-a-Torrent-file.md

 ## The best conf for size piece

-If you have to config it, here the best conf to choose your piece size:
+If you have to config it, here the best conf to choose your piece size; transmission is only compatible with max-size pieces of 2MiB, while qbitorrent can create up to 32MiB (but 16MiB is the max I recommend)
 <table>
 	<tr>
 		<th>Total size of files</th>